borutrpin/truth-tracking-coherence/README.md

 Z - how many pieces of information must be true for the set to be considered true (enough)

 Note on Z: Although the paper omits this possibility, we also consider how good the measures of coherence are when we relax the requirement for a set to be considered to be true.
 Particularly, the set is currently true if all propositions (pieces of information) are true.
 However, we can also check what happens if a set is considered to be true when some propositions are false (e.g., a set with 5 true propositions out of 7 may count as true on this approach).
 This was included for exploration reasons only, but we include the plots and data for full transparency.
+These can be found in the corresponding "trueenough-exploraton" folders.